Maritime Border Command

 It is a multi-agency command within the Department of Home Affairs comprising both Australian Border Force (ABF) and Australian Defence Force (ADF) personnel, led by a rear admiral in the Royal Australian Navy.
-In February 2019, Lee Goddard was promoted to the rank of rear admiral and became the Commander of MBC.
+In 2024, Brett Sonter became the Commander of MBC.

-The command was established in 2005 and originally named the Joint Offshore Protection Command.
+The command was established in 2005 and was originally named the Joint Offshore Protection Command.
 In October 2006 it was renamed to Border Protection Command and was again retitled to its current name in July 2015 to coincide with the establishment of ABF.

 Structure

 The MBC is a joint unit of the Australian Defence Force (the Royal Australian Navy Patrol Force and the Royal Australian Air Force Surveillance and Response Group) and the Australian Border Force (Marine Unit and Coastwatch aircraft).
 Its headquarters are in Canberra and is part of the Operations Group of the ABF.
 The ABF is part of the Australian Department of Home Affairs.
 Since September 2013, the MBC has supported the Operation Sovereign Borders Joint Agency Taskforce.

 The ADF elements of MBC are commanded from Northern Command in Darwin, Northern Territory.

 The Australian Federal Police supports the MBC and particularly the ABF with criminal investigations, law enforcement and national security matters.